influxdata/awesome/index.md

 ---
 A book on InfluxDB.
 Helping IoT Application Developers build on top of InfluxDB and experience time to awesome.

-## Status
+## Status and considerations

 This book a is a work in progress.
+Please note that updates in [Clockface](https://github.com/influxdata/clockface), the Open Source UI kit for the InfluxDB UI, account for slight changes in the screenshots.

 ## Table of Contents
 [Part 1]({{site.baseurl}}/docs/part-1){: .btn .btn-purple}